dankmeme01/blaze/README.md

 Mod for Geometry Dash that significantly speeds up loading times.

-todo readme

-feats:
+Feats:

-* Up to 500-700% faster savefile saving (at the cost of a few extra kilobytes)
+* Up to 500-700% faster savefile saving (at the cost of some extra size)
 * 30-40% faster savefile loading
 * ~200-400% faster game resource loading
 * 5-10% faster CCString creation